papinet/papiNet-API/4.0.0/warehouse-logistics-use-case.md

 #### UC1_Interaction 6 of Scenario B

-In step 6 of scenario B _logistics supplier_ updates the inload of the delivery note and put logistic goods receipts towards the _supplier_ with one package indicated with variance = "Not Received", package no. 3.
+In step 6 of scenario B _logistics supplier_ updates the inload of the delivery note and put logistics goods receipts towards the _supplier_ with one package indicated with variance = "Not Received", package no. 3.

 ```text
 curl --request PUT --verbose \